 diffuse alveolar or mixed alveolar-interstitial opacities on ches...

 Acute hypersensitivity pneumonitis (AHP) refers to the acute form of hypersensitivity pneumonitis although this classification system has recently been challenged 4.
 For a general discussion of the condition, refer to the parent article.

 Fever, chills, myalgia, headaches,...

-Acute interstitial pneumonitis (AIP), also know as Hamman-Rich syndrome is a rapidly progressive non infectious interstitial lung disease of unknown aetiology.
-It is considered the only acute process of the idiopathic intersitial pneumonias.
+Acute interstitial pneumonitis (AIP), also known as Hamman-Rich syndrome is a rapidly progressive non-infectious interstitial lung disease of unknown aetiology.
+It is considered the only acute process among the idiopathic interstitial pneumonias.

 Acute right heart syndrome (ARHS) is defined as a sudden deterioration in right ventricular (RV) function and failure of the RV to deliver adequate blood flow to the pulmonary circulation.
 This can result in systemic hypoperfusion.

 Acute unilateral airspace opacification is a subset of the differential diagnosis for airspace opacification.

 The exhaustive list of all possible causes would be huge, but a useful framework includes: